China arrests 2 Canadians accused of espionage

 Breaking News Emails

-LONDON — Two Canadian nationals detained in China were arrested and formally accused Thursday of alleged espionage, a move that risks exacerbating a diplomatic spat between the two countries that started with Canada's arrest of a Huawei executive last year.
+LONDON — Two Canadian nationals detained in China were arrested and accused of espionage Thursday, a move that risks exacerbating a diplomatic dispute between the two countries that started with Canada's arrest of a Huawei executive last year.

-Former Canadian diplomat Michael Kovrig was arrested on "suspicion of spying on state secrets and intelligence for overseas," China's Ministry of Foreign Affairs spokesman Lu Kang told a press briefing Thursday.
-China-based entrepreneur Michael Spavor was arrested on "suspicion of stealing and illegally providing state secrets to overseas", Lu added.
+Michael Kovrig, a former Canadian diplomat, was arrested on "suspicion of spying on state secrets and intelligence for overseas," China's Ministry of Foreign Affairs spokesman Lu Kang told a press briefing Thursday.
+And Michael Spavor, an entrepreneur based in China, was arrested on "suspicion of stealing and illegally providing state secrets to overseas," Lu added.

-The two Canadians were detained separately in December last year on suspicion of “endangering national security” — a vague accusation that encompasses both traditional espionage and other forms of information gathering such as interviewing political dissidents and contacting non-governmental organizations.
+The two men were detained separately last December on suspicion of “endangering national security” — a vague accusation that encompasses both traditional espionage and other forms of information gathering, such as interviewing political dissidents and contacting nongovernmental organizations.
 But they were only formally arrested on Thursday.

-The pair were detained in an apparent retaliation for Canada’s arrest of Meng Wanzhou, chief financial officer of Chinese telecommunications giant Huawei, in early December last year.
+The pair were detained in an apparent retaliation for Canada’s arrest of Meng Wanzhou, chief financial officer of the Chinese telecommunications giant Huawei, last December.
 Wanzhou was arrested at the request of the United States, which wants her extradited to face charges that she and her company misled banks about the company’s business dealings in Iran.
-She is currently still being held in Canada.
+She is still being held in Canada.

-It is unclear if the two Canadians know each other or have ever met.
+It is unclear if the Spavor or Kovrig know each other or have ever met.
 Spavor organizes tours to North Korea through his company Paektu Cultural Exchange.
-He was instrumental in bringing NBA player Dennis Rodman to Pyongyang in 2013 and has organized a number of joint cultural projects with the North since then.
+He was instrumental in bringing ex-NBA player Dennis Rodman to Pyongyang in 2013 and has organized a number of joint cultural projects with the North since then.

 The arrests come amid growing tensions between the U.S. and China and some of its major technology and telecommunications companies.